Singapore dissolves parliament, paving the way for May 3 general election

 Singapore's parliament was dissolved Tuesday, paving the way for general elections in which the city-state's long-ruling People's Action Party will seek to strengthen its dominance under Prime Minister Lawrence Wong.

-Th election will be held May 3, the Elections Department said later in the afternoon.
+The election will be held on May 3, the Elections Department said later in the afternoon.
 Victory is virtually assured for the PAP, which has led Singapore since its independence in 1965.

+“We are witnessing profound changes in the world.
+It is becoming more uncertain, unsettled and even unstable," Wong wrote on Facebook.
+“The global conditions that enabled Singapore’s success over the past decades may no longer hold.
+That is why I have called this General Election,” adding that Singaporeans should choose ”the team to lead our nation."

 In the 2020 polls held during the COVID-19 pandemic, the PAP maintained its supermajority with 83 out of 93 seats.
 But it ceded more seats to the opposition, which increased its parliamentary representation from six to 10, the highest ever.
 The PAP’s share of popular support also slipped to a near-record low of 61%.